 woman sitting at a table with a laptop

-If you’re someone with bold visions of opening your own business or expanding your existing business you’re probably already thinking about the best way to finance such a project.
-While there are a lot of options out there for additional streams of cash, the two that typically pop up at this stage are business loans and business lines of credit.
+If you’re someone with bold visions of opening your own business or expanding your existing business, you’re probably already thinking about the best way to finance such a project.
+While there are a lot of options out there for additional streams of cash, like grants or crowdfunding, the two that typically pop up at this stage are business loans and business lines of credit.
 There are advantages and disadvantages to each avenue.
-Let’s take a look at the key differences between a business loan vs. line of credit, see how they might benefit your business, and determine which, if either, is the right one for you and your business.1
+Let’s look at the key differences between a business loan vs. a line of credit, see how they might benefit your business, and determine which, if either, is the right one for you and your business.

 What is a small business loan?

 So, what exactly is a small business loan?
-Well, essentially, they’re lump sums of cash provided by lenders to small businesses that are paid back, with interest over time.
-Depending on your needs or goals, there are many loans available for small businesses ranging from small, short-term loans that are to be paid back in a term of six months to one year all the way up to larger long-term loans with term limits that typically exceed three years.2
+Essentially, they’re lump sums of cash provided by lenders to small businesses that are paid back with interest over time.
+Depending on your needs or goals, there are many loans available for small businesses ranging from small, short-term loans that are to be paid back in a term of six months to one year all the way up to larger long-term loans with term limits that typically exceed three years.1

 Small business loans can come from a multitude of sources.
 One of the most common places to start is the Small Business Administration, or SBA.
-This government agency partners with vetted lenders, community development organizations, and micro-lending institutions to bring small business owners and funding together.
-The organization is also in charge of setting the guidelines and rules of repayment for all lending parties involved.3,4 They’re not the only source for such loans, however.
-Depending on the type of financing you need, loans can come from banks of all sizes as well as non-profits or even community groups.5
+This government agency partners with vetted lenders, community development organizations, and micro-lending institutions to bring together small business owners and funding.
+The organization is also in charge of setting the guidelines and rules of repayment for all lending parties involved.2, 3 However, they’re not the only source for such loans.
+Depending on the type of financing you need, loans can come from banks of all sizes, non-profits, or even community groups.

 What is a business line of credit?

 A small business line of credit is similar to a credit card in that the lender agrees that you are permitted to borrow a certain amount of money.
-That limit cannot be exceeded, however also like a credit card, you only pay interest on the money you borrowed and as you pay it down you’re able to continue to spend up to your limit repeatedly without issue.
+That limit cannot be exceeded; however, like a credit card, you only pay interest on the money you borrowed, and as you pay it down, you can continue to spend up to your limit repeatedly without issue.
 This makes access to cash fast and flexible, allowing for continued spending through an extended, ongoing period of growth or expansion.6

-Deciding between a business loan or line of credit
+Deciding between a business loan vs line of credit

 So how does one decide between a loan or a business line of credit?
 There are a few factors that come into play when figuring out what will best fit the bill.
 Some questions you may want to begin asking might be: